-My mother, Joyce, and sister in law, Marsha Carroll for editing.
-Irene Harden for editing.
+My mother-in-law, Joyce, sister-in-law, Marsha Carroll, and Irene Harden for editing.
 Judy Ebbing for encouraging me.
 Cherie Sullivan and her kids, my nieces and nephews, Cianna and Erina, for typing answer keys and editing.
-Cecilia Wilhelmy for typing many answer keys as well.
+Cecilia Wilhelmy for typing many answer keys.
 Patrick Sullivan for all the late-night talks about the projects.
-My mom and dad, who believed in me even when I was young and knew I could do great things with God.
-My three wonderful children, Mark, Chris, and Rachael (and their spouses) and three grandchildren, Hayley, Jackson, and Andrew who inspired me in many of my God moments.
+My mom and dad, who believed in me even when I was young and knew I would do great things with God.
+My three wonderful children, Mark, Chris, and Rachael (and their spouses) and three grandchildren, Hayley, Jaxson, and Andrew who inspired me in many of my God moments.
 My wonderful understanding husband, Daniel Carroll, who did all the housework while I hid in my office and wrote.
 Without these wonderful Christian family members, I would not have been able to complete this book.

 I dedicate this book to my dad.
-He would have been very proud: Robert Sullivan 1937 - 2020
+He would have been very proud: Robert Sullivan 1935 - 2020.